sebastiencarceles/companydata-api-docs/source/index.html.md

 ```

 > Replace `company` by any company name or partial company name you would like to search for.
+> You will receive an array of hash, each hash representing a company.

 This endpoint retrieves companies.